Square vs Lightspeed: What’s the Best POS?

 Chargeback fees | Waived up to $250/month | $15 |

-To start, Square’s base POS system is completely free; you only need to pay if you want advanced functions, like industry-specific tools or a loyalty program add-on.
-Lightspeed, by contrast, only offers a 14-day free trial, but from there, you will have to pay a minimum monthly fee of $89.
-In addition, Square waives the first $250 in chargeback fees per month.
-For a small business, this could be all you need.
+To start, Square’s base POS system is completely free; you only need to pay if you want advanced functions.
+Lightspeed, on the other hand, only offers a 14-day free trial, but from there, you will have to pay a minimum monthly fee of $69.

-Additionally, Square does not offer any third-party payment processing, whereas Lightspeed allows for processor integration at a slightly higher monthly software rate.
-For businesses that do a lot of transactions, you may be able to get cheaper payment processing rates with a third-party processor and save the difference, making Lightspeed a better option.
+Square does not allow you to integrate with a third-party merchant account, whereas Lightspeed does, at a slightly higher monthly POS fee.
+For businesses that do a lot of transactions, you may be able to get cheaper payment processing rates with a third-party processor and save in the long run.
+Additionally, the ability to add the merchant account of your choice means that you could find one to process high-risk sales.

 Best for Register Functionality: Square